Collinear Factorization at sub-asymptotic kinematics and validation in a diquark spectator model: Introduction

+Sections~\eqref{sec:testing_kin} and \eqref{sec:fact_limits} are devoted to the validation of the sub-asymptotic factorization formulae \ref{eq:factorized_Wmunu_LT}-\ref{eq:Jacobian} for the DIS transverse structure function $F_T^{\DIS}$.
+The goal is to verify: (i) to what extent the ''internal'' (\ie, unobserved) partonic variables can be replaced in the factorized cross section by the proposed sub-asymptotic kinematic approximations and the use of a scaling variable; (ii) how large transverse momentum corrections of order $O(\avekTsq/Q^2)$, with $\kTsq$ the parton's transverse momentum, are since these cannot be kinematically included in the scaling variables and dynamically contribute to the factorized cross section starting only at next-to-leading twist; and (iii) explore the intrinsic limitations of collinear factorization.
+The conclusions we will reach are rather robust versus variations of model parameters, as demonstrated in the Appendix, and therefore indicative of what we may expect to happen in QCD.

-The choice of scaling variable can be motivated by studying the kinematics of the handbag diagram, and tested against full model calculations.
-This is accomplished in Section~\ref{sec:testing_kin}, where the approximated parton momentum fraction and virtuality is compared to the average values calculated in the full model.
-In particular, we show that one can approximate to the 90\% level the average parton fractonal momentum by including all external mass scales in the quark-mass-corrected Nachtmann scaling variable $\xi_q= \xi (1 + m_q^2/Q^2)$ (where $m_q$ is the quark mass the Nachtmann variable $\xi$ \cite{Nachtmann:1973mr} accounts for the proton mass); small corrections of $O(\avekTsq/Q^2)$ account for the rest.
+In Section~\ref{sec:testing_kin}, the accuracy to which the $\bar x$ scaling variable describes the internal partonic kinematics is investigated, and this and the corresponding light-cone virtuality $\bar v$ are compared to the average parton momentum fraction and virtuality values calculated in the full model.
+In particular, we find that one can approximate at the 90\% level the average parton fractional momentum by including all external mass scales in the quark-mass-corrected Nachtmann scaling variable $\xi_q= \xi (1 + m_q^2/Q^2)$, where $m_q$ is the quark mass and the Nachtmann variable $\xi$ \cite{Nachtmann:1973mr} accounts for the proton mass; small corrections of order $O(\avekTsq/Q^2)$ account for the rest.

-These conclusions are confirmed in Section~\ref{sec:fact_limits}, where we compare the full and factorized transverse $F_T$ structure functions and show that only corrections of order $O(\avekTsq/Q^2)$ are needed to describe the full structure functions after removing all mass corrections by the use of the $\xi_q$ in our generalized CF formula. ($F_L=0$ at LO in collinear factorization, and is not further discussed in this paper.)
-These additional corrections are not experimentally controllable in inclusive measurements, but given their small size one can hope to theoretically treat them in the twist expansion, without resorting to the TMD factorization formalism \cite{Bacchetta:2006tn,Collins:2011zzd}.
-A detailed analysis of these issues is left for future work.
+These conclusions are confirmed in Section~\ref{sec:fact_limits}, where we compare the full and factorized transverse $F_T$ structure functions and show that only corrections of order $O(\avekTsq/Q^2)$ are needed to describe the full structure functions after removing all mass corrections by using of the $\xi_q$ in our sub-asymptotic CF formula.
+These additional corrections are not experimentally controllable in inclusive measurements, but given their small size one can hope to theoretically treat them in the twist expansion \cite{Ellis:1982cd,Qiu:1988dn} without resorting to the Transverse-Momentum Dependent (TMD) factorization formalism \cite{Bacchetta:2006tn,Collins:2011zzd}, or phenomenologically by adding a power suppressed term to a PDF fit analysis.
+A brief discussion of these issues is offered in Section~\ref{sec:beyond_LT}, and a detailed analysis is left for future work.